Ramona's Cuisine

 Fluffing the rice

 Don't fluff rice until it rests.
-Wait for it to rest as if you fluff it straight away it will only be a sticky mess.
-After resting the rice for a good few minutes 9at least 5) and your rice is a little cooler, the starch re-crystallises, the rice will be firm enough to retain its shape and thus get fluffed about ;-).
+Wait for it to rest if you fluff it straight away it will only be a sticky mess.
+After resting the rice for a good few minutes at least 5), your rice is a little cooler, the starch re-crystallizes, and the rice will be firm enough to retain its shape and thus get fluffed about ;-).

 Nutrition